Thein-Naing/estore-stripe/README.md

 # Hi there!...
-Finally can link fornt end and stripe accoint.
+Finally can link fornt end and stripe account.
 Checkout/payment all working.
 You can check final site here:
 -  Build a Shopping Cart with React & Stripe
 -  This is the one of the best tutorials from Travesary media youtube channel(youtube.com/@TraversyMedia)/ Guest Creators/ Coopers Codes youtube channel(youtube.com/c/CooperCodes).